danieljordanviray/danieljordanviray.github.io/about.md

 # About

-Daniel works professionally in data analytics and is interested in using data to build artificial intelligence programs.
+Daniel works professionally in data analytics and is interested in using big data to build artificial intelligence.

 <img src="images/headshot.jpg" height="225">